ASH RARE BOOKS - ANTIQUE PRINTS OF WESTMINSTER - THE HORSE GUARDS

 WILLIAMS, Joseph Lionel, 1815-1877 : THE HORSE GUARDS.
 FRONT FACING ST. JAMES'S PARK.

 London : Read & Co., [1851].
-A scarce and handsome antique print - The Horse Guards from the Parade - soldiers marching out - fashionably dressed visitors admire.
-Engraved by William Alexander le Petit (fl.1829-1855) from an original study by an artist identified only as "Williams" - believed to be Joseph Lionel Williams.
-Originally produced for the part-work series generally known as "The World's Metropolis, or Mighty London, Illustrated by a Series of Views Beautifully Engraved on Steel" (London : 1851-1855).
+A scarce and handsome antique print – The Horse Guards from the Parade – soldiers marching out – fashionably dressed visitors admire.
+Engraved by William Alexander le Petit (1804?-1896) from an original study by an artist identified only as "Williams" – believed to be Joseph Lionel Williams.
+Originally produced for the part-work series generally known as “The World’s Metropolis, or Mighty London, Illustrated by a Series of Views Beautifully Engraved on Steel” (London : 1851-1855).

 Steel line engraving on paper.
 Later hand colour.
 Engraved surface 172 x 233mm (approx. 6-3/4" x 9-1/4").
 One small and faint mark, but in very good and clean state.
 A guaranteed genuine antique print.
 Adams 213/012.